 Chlorine is added to swimming pools to kill algae, bacteria and most viruses, as well as break down grease and oil in the water.
 An ideal pool chlorine level is 1.0 to 3.0 PPM (parts per million).

 To check water pH, hardness and chlorine content, use a pool testing kit.
 There are two basic types of test kits.
 One requires you to collect a water sample from the pool and add chemicals to it to determine pH or chlorine levels.
 The other has test strips you dip into the water to get results.
-For either method, follow all manufacturer instructions to get an accurate reading before adding acids, alkalis, chlorine or other chemicals to your pool.
+For either method, follow all manufacturer instructions to get an accurate reading before adding water balancers (acids, alkalis), chlorine or other chemicals to your pool.

 Be sure to add the right type and amount of chemicals to your water—improper use can lead to hazardous conditions for swimming and potential injury.
 Follow manufacturer instructions carefully.
 If you’re unsure, call in a professional.